UnrealMultiple/TShockPlugin/Platform/README.en.md

-# Platform judge the player's device
+# Platform judges the player's equipment

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: CAI, CC04 (dimension)
+- Authors: Cai, cc04 (dimension)
 - - 出处: [github](https://github.com/ACaiCat/CaiPlugins)
-- Determine what the player comes in (can only judge the type)
+- Judge what equipment the player came in with (only the type can be judged)

 > [!
-Note]
+NOTE]
-> This plug -in is used as a front plug -in for other plug -in calls (can be used for chat prefix, scoring board judgment, etc.)
+> This plug-in is used as a pre-plug-in for other plug-ins to call (it can be used for chat prefix, scorecard judgment, etc.)
-> PE, STADIA, Xbox, PSN, Editor, Switch, PC
+> At present, PE, Stadia, XBOX, PSN, Editor, Switch and PC that support differentiation are available.

 ## Update log